 - The SRS signal is detected in transmitted-light mode.
 Therefore, as a rule of thumb, specimens should be at least semitransparent.

 - Thicker or less transparent samples should be sectioned to a suitable thickness, whenever the experiment allows for it.
-In our experience, 50-100 micrometer thick slices work well.
+In our experience, 10-100-micrometer-thick slices work well.
 Alternatively, thick samples can be investigated using CARS microscopy which can be detected in both transmitted- and incident-light (epi-illumination) modes.

 - Specimens can be fresh or formalin fixed.
 Methanol fixation is discouraged for lipid related analysis, because this method is known to extract lipids from the specimen.
-When studying molecules other than lipids, the signal from the lipid content might be disturbing, so for that reason methanol fixation could be beneficial.
+When studying molecules other than lipids, the signal from the lipid content might be a problem for the signal-to-noise ratio (SNR), so for that reason methanol fixation could be beneficial.

-- It is preferred to mount samples in aqueous solution or buffer, e.g., sandwiched using double-sided sticky spacers.
-When necessary, samples can be embedded (typical fluorescence mounting media like Mowiol or Dako, and hydrogels such as Matrigel or Agarose should work).
+- It is preferred to mount samples in aqueous solution or buffer, e.g., sandwiched using double-sticky spacers.
+When necessary, samples can be embedded (typical fluorescence mounting media like Mowiol or Dako and hydrogels such as Matrigel or Agarose should work).
 Paraffin embedded sections can be analyzed with or without removal of the paraffin.
 However, we strongly recommend removing it.

-- Alternatively, specimens in a glass-bottom petri dish can be imaged, e.g., with the TCS SP8 CARS microscope using a S1 oil condenser in a water dipping configuration.
+- Alternatively, specimens in a glass-bottom petri dish can be imaged, e.g., with the STELLARIS 8 CRS microscope using a S1 oil condenser in a water dipping configuration.

 A suitable choice of objective is crucial for CARS/SRS, as the Pump/Stokes pulses must overlap in 3D space and time to achieve optimal signal strength.
 Suggested objectives are: